CDSP-SCPO/site-DIME-SHS/content/projet/bilan.en.md

 {{< longdesc src="/img/frise-chronologique-DIME.png" alt="Frise chronologique" >}}
 1. FIRST FOUNDATIONS
   - 2011 : acceptance of the project
-  - 2012 : inauguration of the equipex
+  - 2012 : inauguration of the Equipex
   - 2012 : establishment of the first Elipss sample (1500 panellists)
 1. DEVELOPMENT
   - 2013 : first Elipss survey